kaisdukes/health-tracker/docs/2023-workout-log.md

 Wish me luck!
 This is probably a 3-5 year journey…

-## Motivation for changing routine in January 2023
+## Motivation for changing routine for January 2023

 It's a new year and time for me to adjust my training routine.
 I'm currently doing push-ups every morning on training days (3 sets of 20) and following a 4-day pull, push, legs, rest cycle that equates to slightly over 5 days a week weightlifting on average.
 This is on top of 10k steps every day including rest days.